kdn251/interviews/README.md

 ## Runtime Analysis

 #### Big O Notation
 * *Big O Notation* is used to describe the upper bound of a particular algorithm.
-Big O is used to describe worst case scenarios
+Big O is used to describe worst-case scenarios

 ![Alt text](/images/bigO.png?raw=true "Theta Notation")

 #### Little O Notation
-* *Little O Notation* is also used to describe an upper bound of a particular algorithm; however, Little O provides a bound that is not asymptotically tight
+* *Little O Notation* is also used to describe an upper bound of a particular algorithm; however, Little O provides abound that is not asymptotically tight

 #### Big Ω Omega Notation